-.
-Anyone interested in having a DPS Officer speak to his or her classroom or group should contact them at 717-245-1349
+Anyone interested in having a DPS Officer speak to their classroom or group should contact them at 717-245-1349.

 A common theme of all crime prevention and awareness programs is to encourage students and employees to be aware of their responsibility for their own security and the security and safety of others.